 If shoulder acne has made a home on the surface of your skin, here’s how you can help safely clear those blemishes:

-As far as body wash goes, the fresh smell of lavender is a popular shower pick.
-But if your skin is sensitive, using products formulated with fragrances may cause irritation.
-Skincare.com consultant and SkinCeuticals ambassador, Dr. Laura Holsey, recommends anti-bacterial soaps and body washes instead.
+As far as body wash goes, the fresh smell of lavender is a popular shower pick but if your skin is sensitive, using products formulated with fragrances may cause irritation.
+Skincare.com consultant and SkinCeuticals ambassador, Laura Holsey, MD, recommends anti-bacterial soaps and body washes, instead.
 “To help clear shoulder acne, I always recommend using an antibacterial soap and an exfoliant such as SkinCeuticals Micro-Exfoliating Scrub,” she says.
 “If patients continue to have problems, I recommend adding SkinCeuticals Blemish + Age Defense to their problem areas.”

-Shoulders aren’t the most easily accessible part of the body, which is why acne sprays come in handy for targeting blemish zones that are hard to reach.
-We recommend turning to AcneFree’s Body Clearing Acne Spray.
-It’s formulated with salicylic acid, glycolic acid, vitamin B3, and aloe to help clear body breakouts.
-Plus, you can count on it to dry fast without leaving behind a sticky residue.
-Since salicylic acid can be drying, it’s best not to use it while using other acne-fighting products.
-Stick to one at a time.
+Shoulders aren’t the most easily accessible part of the body which is why acne sprays come in handy for targeting blemish zones that are hard to reach.
+We recommend turning to AcneFree’s Body Clearing Acne Spray as it’s formulated with salicylic acid, glycolic acid, vitamin B3 and aloe to help clear body breakouts.
+Because salicylic acid can be drying, it’s best not to use it in conjunction with other acne-fighting products.

 “It is crucial to gently remove the buildup of skin cells on your shoulders by exfoliating when you shower,” says Dr. Houshmand.
-Dr. Lain also recommends using products that contain alpha hydroxy acids (AHA) or beta hydroxy acids (BHA), which are chemical exfoliators.
-These ingredients help gently slough away any dirt, grime, or buildup from your skin’s surface.
+Dr. Lain also recommends using products that contain alpha hydroxy acids (AHAs) or beta hydroxy acids (BHAs), which are chemical exfoliators.
+These ingredients help gently slough away any dirt, grime or buildup from your skin’s surface.